Motor Vehicle Racing on a Highway

 The statute references very vague terms such as “comparing the relative speeds” or comparing the “power of acceleration” within a time limit or certain distance.

-The definition of the term “race” is equally vague.
-The statute refers to “challenge to demonstrate the superiority of a motor vehicle” or “competitive response to a challenge.”
+The definition of “race” is equally vague.
+The statute refers to any “challenge to demonstrate the superiority of a motor vehicle” or “competitive response to a challenge.”

 The statute also refers to attempts to “outdistance” or “outgain” another vehicle.
-Other vague terms under the statute refer to “physical stamina” or endurance tests over long-distance driving routes.
+Other vague terms under the law refer to “physical stamina” or endurance tests over long-distance driving routes.

 Most troubling, the statute refers to a subjective standard when determining whether an individual is guilty of the offense.
 Consider the last line of the definition of racing, which states: